fdeblasio/pokeemerald-expansion/README.md

 - When using items, the text box will be empty at the end.
 This is caused by some of the code changes from speeding up the text
 - Some of the EV-reducing berries on Route 123 will randomly disappear and then come back
 - If you help one of the Lilycove Pokémon Center ladies, the other lady thinks you've already helped her as well
+    - Now one crashes the game and the other resets it

 ### Potentially just savefile issues due to playing while hacking
 - Moving an Pokemon in the PC seems to duplicate its item in the bag